Dream Meaning

 Steel engraving of five hunting dogs after Edwin Henry Landseer, by J. C. Webb.

 Dog dreams in Jung's analytical psychology typically represent loyalty, recognition, and the familiar-self.
-Homer's Argos-recognition scene (Odyssey 17.290–327) is the canonical Western literary dog-dream-adjacent moment.
-Egyptian Anubis judgment-context (Book of the Dead Ch.
-125) grounds older death-related dog-dream associations.
-The Zoroastrian sagdīd rite uses a dog's sight at the corpse for specific ritual purposes.
-See our dog spirit-animal page.
+Homer's Argos-recognition scene (Odyssey 17.290–327) is the canonical Western literary dog-dream precedent.
+Egyptian Anubis (Book of the Dead Ch.
+125) and the Zoroastrian sagdīd rite both place the dog at death thresholds — a cross-cultural agreement about the canine's liminal role.

 Frequently asked